igorek17000/Rizla-Bot/README.md

 Rizla can be hosted everywhere! just make sure to set-up your projects like this repository.

+Also make sure to create correctly the databases with your data.

 # What about the future

-I will keep developing this bot until it will reach the perfection.
+I will keep developing bot for better performance and up-dating along with new commands.!